adamelliotfields/react-template/readme.md

   2. If `false`, then `data-theme` is set to `light`.
   3. Otherwise `data-theme` is set to `system`.

-A mutation observer watches for changes to the `data-theme` attribute, and an event handler listens for `prefers-color-scheme` changes.
+A mutation observer watches for changes to the `data-theme` attribute, and an event handler listens for changes to the `prefers-color-scheme` media query.

 Before the theme is updated, all transitions are temporarily disabled so the update is instant.

 In your app, you just need to put this somewhere: